anchpop/wise_mans_haskell/book.md

   tellAdventure adventure
 ```

 This uses a big chain of function composition, plus a new function.
-I love function composition but it can be confusing if you're not used to it!marginnote(Since the order of execution with function composition goes ⬅️this way⬅️, we're going to go over the the expression backwards.).
+I love function composition but it can be confusing if you're not used to it!marginnote(Since the order of execution with function composition goes ⬅️this way⬅️, we're going to go over the expression backwards.).
 Let's break it down:

 ```haskell
   sequence . map putStrLn . texts $ message